Amish A Naik, MD, PhD

 When you suffer an accident in the workplace, you should document the full extent of your injuries so that you get the care and compensation you deserve.
-Amish Naik, MD, PhD, a board-certified orthopedic surgeon and founder of Alta Orthopedics in Millburn, New Jersey, conducts a complete physical examination and asks you about symptoms you might not even realize were caused by the accident.
+Amish Naik, MD, PhD, a board-certified orthopedic surgeon, conducts a complete physical examination and asks you about symptoms you might not even realize were caused by the accident.
 He and his staff are also experienced with the type of paperwork you need to file for workers’ compensation.
-For a work injury evaluation, contact Alta Orthopedics today by phone or use the online form.
+For a work injury evaluation, contact Amish Naik MD PHD Orthopedic Surgery today by phone or use the online form.

 A work injury is any type of trauma or injury you suffer while performing labor for another person or company.